KillerX629/MKIII-Agent/README.md

 ------------

 1. Clone this repository to your local machine.
-2. Install the required packages by running `pip install -r requirements.txt`.
+2. Install the required packages by running `pip install -r reqs.txt`.
 3. Download and install Gym-Retro by following the instructions in the [official documentation](https://retro.readthedocs.io/en/latest/getting_started.html).
-4. Download the Mortal Kombat 3 Ultimate ROM and place it in the `roms` folder.
-5. Run the training script with `python train.py`.
+4. Run the training script with `python train.py`.

 Usage
 -----